MateuszKubuszok/GameTheoryTools/README.md

 as well as their required dependencies.

-Boost libraries need to be build manually separately since version provided with Cygwin doesn't contain e.g.
+Boost libraries need to be build separately and manually since version provided with Cygwin doesn't contain e.g.
 *Boost Unit Test Framework* - version *1.54* is known to work well.
 After extracting source to directory of choice call commands under Cygwin terminal: